North Carolina Could Minimize Fatal Car Accidents If Everyone Did the Following

 By making improvements in these four areas alone, North Carolina could prevent tens of thousands of injuries and save many lives.

 DUI-Related Accidents in North Carolina

 Drunk driving is a senseless act that takes far too many lives each year.
 The North Carolina Department of Transportation (NCDOT) reports that 223 fatal drunk driving accidents occurred in 2014.
-On top of that, nearly 4,000 people suffered serious injuries in DUI accidents.
+On top of that, more than 4,000 people suffered serious injuries in DUI accidents.
 These accidents are especially tragic because they are entirely preventable.